aurelienpierreeng/ansel-doc/content/preferences-settings/darkroom.md

 show the guides widget in modules UI
 : Enable this to show the local [guides & overlays](../modules/utility-modules/darkroom/guides-overlays.md#local-guides) interface directly within the UI of the modules that support it (default on).

-expand a single processing module at a time
-: Control how [processing modules](../modules/processing-modules/_index.md) are expanded in the darkroom.
-If this option is enabled, expanding a module by clicking collapses any currently expanded module.
-If you want to expand a module without collapsing the others you can do so with Shift+click.
-Disabling this option inverts the meaning of click and Shift+click (default on).

-only collapse modules in current group
-: When choosing to expand a single processing module at a time (using the logic defined in the previous setting), only collapse other modules that appear in the current visible group.
-Disable this option to ensure that modules in non-visible groups are also collapsed (default on).

-expand the module when it is activated, and collapse it when disabled : Select this option for the darkroom to automatically expand or collapse [processing modules](../modules/processing-modules/_index.md) when they are enabled or disabled. (default off)

-scroll to processing modules when expanded/collapsed
-: With this option enabled [processing modules](../modules/processing-modules/_index.md) are scrolled to the top of the right-hand panel when expanded or collapsed (default on).

 show right-side buttons in processing module headers
 : Choose whether to show the four buttons (mask indicator, multi-instance menu, reset, presets menu) on the right-hand-side of the [module header](../views/darkroom/processing-modules/module-header.md) for processing modules.
 These buttons will always appear when the mouse is over the module.
 At other times they will be shown or hidden according to this preference selection:
 : - _always_: always show all buttons